Website Crawling

 - Can I stop the website crawling before it is finished?

-- Choosing optimal crawl speed and load capacity on your web server
+- Choosing the optimal crawl speed depending on your web server

-- How to simulate crawls by search engines robots?
+- How to simulate crawling by search engine bots?

 What is the website root URL?